-<Qualitative Matters>
+<Quantitative Matters>

-- 1) The most recent amounts of transactions and profits if any business is conducted through business alliances, etc.; and - 2) Annual dividends received and gain or loss on valuation of shares.
+- 1) The most recent amounts of transactions and profits if any business is conducted through business alliances, etc.; - 2) Annual dividends received and gain or loss on valuation of shares; and - 3) Whether the benefits and risks from each holding cover the Company's cost of capital.

-(3) FY2018 assessment of cross-shareholdings
+(3) FY2019 assessment of cross-shareholdings

-The results of the Board of Directors' FY2018 assessment of all of the Company's listed crossshareholdings are as below.
-(The review was performed at the Board of Directors meeting on November 2, 2017.)
+The results of the Board of Directors' FY2019 assessment of all of the Company's listed cross-shareholdings are as below.
+(The review was performed at the Board of Directors meeting on November 1, 2018.)